 Helge Nielsen, Director

 Helge Nielsen graduated from the Norwegian School of Economics (NHH) in 1975.
 He has broad and diverse senior management experience both nationally and internationally, including listed companies.
-He has been in charge of large international market organizations and responsible for major restructuring processes.
+He has been in charge of tech-driven international market organizations and responsible for major restructuring processes.
 Currently, Mr. Nielsen runs his own consultancy company, which provides management for hire.
 He also holds various directorships.